domaindrivendev/Swashbuckle.WebApi/README.md

 Extensibility
 --------------------

-Swashbuckle automtically generates a Swagger spec and UI based off the WebApi ApiExplorer.
+Swashbuckle automatically generates a Swagger spec and UI based off the WebApi ApiExplorer.
 The out-of-the-box generator caters for the majority of WebApi implementations but also includes some extensibility points for application-specific needs ..

 ### Customize spec generation ###

-For example you can customize the auto-generated spec by applying the following config options at App startup ...
+You can customize the auto-generated spec by applying the following config options at App startup ...

     SwaggerSpecConfig.Customize(c =>
         {